It’s the newest phone scam. It works this way:

 Don’t answer calls from numbers you don’t know.
 That can be difficult, since a scam call often comes in from an area code you recognize as a place where you have long-distance family, friends or business associates.

-The tell-tale sign of a scammer is that there is no sound immediately, since these crooks are using programs that call multiple numbers simultaneously, and it takes a moment for the software to answer your call and set up the recording.
+The tell-tale sign of a scammer is that there is no sound immediately, since these crooks are using programs that call multiple numbers simultaneously, and it takes a moment for the software to switch to the phone that actually answers – yours – and set up the recording.

 If you do answer a scam call, do not say the word “yes” no matter what the question is.